Career Advice, coral

 Be Interview Ready

 We know it might be jumping the gun to think about interviews before you’ve even applied for jobs but some vacancies are likely to want to interview soon after the closing date so make sure you’re prepared.
 Make sure you have leave available from your current job in case you need to take time off for an interview.
 Maybe take advantage of the January sales to buy some smart new outfits so there’s no rooting around in the back of your wardrobe for your smart suit.
-For more tips on getting interview ready read out interview masterclass on our blog here.

 Have Some Time Off